 1. Work Schedules in China: The 996 Working Hour System and Beyond

-In most sectors, the traditional work schedule in China follows a 40-hour workweek, typically from 9 a.m. to 6 p.m., five days a week, similar to many other countries.
-This structure is standard in many industries, with employees enjoying weekends off and public holidays as mandated by Chinese labor laws.
-Despite this norm, overtime is not uncommon, particularly in manufacturing and export-oriented industries, where companies may operate longer hours to meet production targets.
+In China's workplace culture, the traditional work schedule generally consists of a 40-hour workweek, typically running from 9 a.m. to 6 p.m., five days a week, aligning with practices in many other countries.
+This structure is standard across various industries, with employees entitled to weekends off and public holidays as outlined by Chinese labor laws.
+However, overtime is a common aspect of China's workplace culture, especially in manufacturing and export-driven sectors, where extended hours are often required to meet production deadlines.

 However, the tech sector in China has gained attention for its notorious 996 work schedule, where employees work from 9 a.m. to 9 p.m., six days a week.
 This schedule was popularized by tech giants like Alibaba and JD.com as a way to keep up with the rapid pace of innovation and competition.
 While the 996 system is praised for its productivity, it has sparked widespread debate due to the strain it places on employees' work-life balance and overall well-being.
 The intensity of the 996 culture has led to growing concerns about burnout and employee rights, making it a highly controversial aspect of modern Chinese work life.